NCAR/aircraft_nc_utils/README.md

 * cd aircraft_nc_utils
 * scons install

-Tool will be installed in aircraft_nc_utils/bin
+Tools will be installed in aircraft_nc_utils/bin